 The details may be boring, but it is important for you to know how your information will be managed as we work together

-In my different roles of Therapist, Child Specialist and Co-Parent coach, I have different ways of sharing or keeping content of our work confidential.
-When I work as a Child Specialist or a Coach, I obtain your written permission to vary from the typical privacy practices of therapy.
+In my different roles of Therapist, Child Specialist Coach, I have different ways of sharing or keeping content of our work confidential.
+When I work as a Child Specialist, I obtain your written permission to vary from the typical privacy practices of therapy.
 However, across all my roles, I am a Licensed Mental Health Counselor and I am bound to the ethical and legal responsibilities of my license in reporting threats to safety.

 Counseling and The Law Regarding Confidentiality

 The law protects the relationship between a client and a psychotherapist, and information cannot be disclosed without written permission.
 Exceptions Include:

 Suspected child abuse or dependent adult or elder abuse, for which I am required by law to report this to the appropriate authorities immediately.

 If a client is threatening serious bodily harm to another person/s, I must notify the police and inform the intended victim.

 If a client intends to harm himself or herself, I will make every effort to enlist their cooperation in insuring their safety.
 If they do not cooperate, I will take further measures without their permission that are provided to me by law in order to ensure their safety.

 When seeing me for therapy services, your information is private, unless you give written permission to share with another person(s) or unless there is a threat to safety as described in the exceptions listed above.

 When children are in therapy the rules vary.
 If a child is under 13, their parents or legal guardians have access to the information disclosed.
 Usually there is a great deal of care and therapeutic intuition to allow children the space to share, but legally parents "own" the confidentiality of minors under 13.
 This means both parents have equal access to the information, regardless of a child's or the other parent's preferences.